A Bayesian Networks Approach to Operational Risk: Learning Bayesian Networks by aggregate losses

 \section{Learning Bayesian Networks by aggregate losses}

 In Section \ref{sec:different-times correlations} the idea of averaging the losses over a certain time interval is introduced.
-What we actually do is to \emph{sum} all the losses belonging to the same process and the same time interval: the $k$-th record in the extracted database contains the aggregate loss of the records from $(k-1) \, T + 1$ to $k \, T$, obviously retaining the process classification.
+What we actually do is to \emph{sum} all the losses belonging to the same process and the same-time interval: the $k$th record in the extracted database contains the aggregate loss of the records from $(k-1) \, T + 1$ to $k \, T$, obviously retaining the process classification.
 Let us suppose again that $T=90$: the first (second, \dots) record in the extracted database contains the aggregate loss of the records from $1$ to $90$ ($91$ to $180$, \dots) in the original database.
 Summing is equivalent to averaging but, as we are going to see, makes much more sense in view of the VaR calculation.

-After the new database has been extracted, we can start building the network defining the nodes and the allowed states of the associated variables: we set the number of states $n$ to $5$ for all the variables; the bins are equally spaced, being $0$ the lower limit and the maximum \emph{average} loss of each process the higher limit.
+After the new database has been extracted, we can start to build the network defining the nodes and the allowed states of the associated variables: we set the number of states $n$ to be equal for all the variables; the bins are equally spaced, being $0$ the lower limit and the maximum \emph{average} loss of each process the higher limit.

 The extracted database is then used to learn the structure of the network and the conditional probabilities.
-As hinted in Section \ref{sec:introduction}, another reason why BNs seems to be suitable for OR estimation is that they allow integrating of the information coming from the historical database with the information coming from experts'~assessment.
+As hinted in Section \ref{sec:introduction}, another reason why BNs seems to be suitable for OR estimation is that they allow the integration of the information coming from the historical database with the information coming from experts'~assessment.
 Topology constraints can be imposed before the structure learning is performed, while \emph{a prior} knowledge can be embedded properly setting the marginal distributions of each variable before the conditional probability learning is performed.
 However, we are mainly interested in studying the correlations of the losses and thus we choose neither to impose topology constraints, nor to embed any prior knowledge about the marginal distributions of the variables.